Jay-Idrees/Microsoft-Azure-Design-Technologies-for-Cloud-Configuration/readme.md

         - This default encryption is applied to data when not in use, when the data is in use by the app then it is decrypted
     - For custom control first **Create a key vault** - must be in the same location
         - `key vault || keys > generate`
-    - Then when you are at `storage account || enctyption > customer-managed, select from key vault`
+    - Then when you are at `storage account || enctyption > customer-managed, select from key vault, select a key from vault and key`
         - This allows you to select the key vault and from the keys in it